Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - Use ATM locators.
 Most Singapore banks have tools on their websites and mobile apps to help you find your nearest ATM.
 Put these tools to use if you ever need to find your nearest fee-free place to withdraw cash.

 - Pay with card instead of cash.
-These days, most modern merchants have the capability to accept credit or debit card payments.
+These days, most modern merchants have the capability to accept card or mobile payments.
 The amount of times you actually have to use cash to pay for your purchases is actually quite small, so consider paying with your card instead of cash wherever possible.